Wobby24/CPU_Raytracer/README.md

 ## Build Instructions

 CMake is supported, version 3.16 is required to build project, but ulitmatley I haven't run into any problems building it just quite yet.
-Build instructions will be updated soon, for now, CMake knowlege is assumed
+Build instructions will be updated soon, for now, CMake knowledge is assumed

 ---